PMcAllister-govuk/PMcAllister-govuk.github.io/project-qlc.md

   1. prior assessment (which was not for that qualification), whether or not that assessment was for a regulated qualification, or
   1. prior qualification, whether or not that qualification was a regulated qualification, and
 1. the level of attainment demonstrated by Learners who have previously been awarded the qualification.

+1. General conditions of recognition
+   1. Ofqual must set and publish the general conditions to which a recognition is to be subject.
+   2. Different general conditions may be set for—
+      1. recognition of different descriptions of awarding bodies;
+      2. recognition in respect of different qualifications or different descriptions of qualifications;
+      3. recognition in respect of credits in respect of different components of qualifications or different descriptions of components of qualifications.
+   3. Ofqual may revise the general conditions.
+   4. If Ofqual revises the general conditions it must publish them as revised.
+   5. Before setting or revising the general conditions Ofqual must consult such persons as it considers appropriate.